-Kelly, Barge Lady Cruises Creative Director, and resident resident foodie, reveals her epicurean secrets to a hospitable evening of French indulgence!
+Barge Lady Cruises Creative Director and resident foodie, Kelly, reveals her epicurean secrets to a hospitable evening of French indulgence!

 One of the things I look forward to most when going on a barge cruise but of course – is the cheese course!
 I dream of French cheese beforehand, onboard I take healthy portions of each cheese… oftentimes seconds of my favorites, and when I am back home, I pine for it.
-Over the past ten years, thirty four cruises and too many (yet never enough) cheeses to count – I have honed my preferences, picked up tips and a go-to gougeres recipe, that will surely galvanize your guests!
+Over the past ten years, thirty-plus cruises and too many (yet never enough) cheeses to count – I have honed my preferences, picked up tips and a go-to gougeres recipe, that will surely galvanize your guests!

 Consider me a traditionalist, or maybe it is the many meals on the canals that have branded this into my mind – I like to serve a well-rounded cheese board that has variety but is also balanced.